 Independence is great and all, but the streets are very busy places.
 There are moving vehicles, signs, lights, and plenty of distractions.
 No matter how sure you are that your kid knows what to do, they need time to develop.
 Look on the bright side, though.
 You get to be with them until they’re old enough to feel embarrassed at being seen in public with their parent.

 - All children learn and develop differently.
-After your child reaches their tenth birthday, it’s up to you to decide if they’re ready to do this independently.
+After your child reaches their tenth birthday, it’s up to you to decide if they can do this independently.
 If not, it’s all right to continue to teach them.

 That means you, too, mom and dad.
 Set a good example by storing your devices.
 Wrestle your teenager to get their phone away from them if that’s what it takes.
 Video games and toys also pose a significant distraction to younger children.
 The forgotten threat is in headphones, which take away a sense that’s very important to street safety.